 ➡️ Related Read: How Do I Stop Sneezing?

 Merely keeping dust levels to a minimum may not help, as it may not be getting to the actual triggers.
 Dust mite allergens can be found even in places that are not considered dusty.
 For example your bed mattress.
 You can vacuum it and cover with freshly-laundered sheets, but is it really clean?
 Not as much as you’d think if dust mites are really your problem.

 What are dust mites?

 Dust mites are extremely small (0.3mm) creatures related to spiders.
 They feed primarily on human and animal dead skin scales, which are sloughed off our bodies daily, and by absorbing water from the moisture in the air.
 All they need to thrive is the humidity of 50% or greater, and a warm environment of minimum 21 degrees Celsius.
 With Singapore’s heat and humidity regularly at 70-80%, Singapore homes, even air-conditioned ones, are a paradise for dust mites!

 But where are they inside our homes?

 Other common mite-infested furnishings include curtains, carpets, rugs, blankets, stuffed toys.
 The mites in a square meter of carpeting can number up to 100,000!
-Even clothes hanging in a closet that haven’t been worn for awhile, and books that have been left untouched on a shelf can harbour significant dust mite populations.
+Even clothes hanging in a closet that hasn’t been worn for a while and books that have been left untouched on a shelf can harbour significant dust mite populations.